KIN DB 2004 Project - Usage Hints |

 make install

-to compile a local version which is not installed but just left on source directory.
+local version which is not installed but just left on source directory.

 ./viewdb -f /usr/local/kin/data/empr.dta